ayohana/read-my-brain-api/README.md

   <summary>Expand to see stretch goals!</summary>

   * Build a back-end API using C#/.NET Core and MySQL with full CRUD functionality.
-    * Create a new acronym and its abbreviation into the API's database.
+    * Create a new term and its abbreviation into the API's database.
     * Read a sentence by sending the sentence as a query parameter and the API will return the translated sentence.
-    * Update details of an acronym.
+    * Update details of an term.
-    * Delete an acronym.
+    * Delete an term.
   * Enable querying special characters.
   * Use Quill's basic text editor for application UI.
   * Apply Quill's toolbar.